alicevillar/sfa_api/README.md

 <br>

 Both prototypes allows authenticated users to download and upload images.
-Here is how it works: user have to registration, the system generates an authentication key, which the user will use to download and upload fantastic image of planets and galaxies!
+Here is how it works: user have to register, the system generates an authentication key, which the user will use to download and upload fantastic images of planets and galaxies!
 SFA-API provides access via swagger and via web interface.
 The web interface of our API has an additional feature: it automatically puts a fascinating image of planets and galaxies on your desktop background!

 > :radio_button: SFA-API FEATURES:
 > * :arrow_forward: user registration, which generates an authentication key